jaemin-cho04/jaemin-cho04/README.md

 - 👋 Hi, I’m @jaemin-cho04 (Jaemin Justin Cho).
 - 👀 I’m interested in the development of artificial intelligence.
 - 🌱 I’m currently learning Mechatronics and Artificial Intelligence Systems Engineering at the University of Western.
-- 💞️ I’m looking to collaborate on any engineering related projects.
 - 📫 How to reach me: Personal Email, "justin_cho@icloud.com" or my LinkedIn Profile URL, "https://www.linkedin.com/in/jaemin-cho-854112272".

 <!---